dotnet/docs/docs/standard/garbage-collection/implementing-dispose.md

 <a name="Dispose2"></a>
 ## Dispose() and Dispose(bool)

 The <xref:System.IDisposable> interface requires the implementation of a single parameterless method, <xref:System.IDisposable.Dispose%2A>.
-Additionally, any non-sealed class requires two `Dispose` methods to be implemented:
+Also, any non-sealed class requires an additional `Dispose(bool)` overload method to be implemented:

 - A `public` non-virtual (`NonInheritable` in Visual Basic) <xref:System.IDisposable.Dispose%2A?displayProperty=nameWithType> implementation that has no parameters.